Traditional Japanese house with white noren curtains hanging outside on a wooden porch, surrounded by greenery.

 SIZE CHART

 We have created three different sizes.
 Many people will be able to wear at least two sizes.
 The intention is for the size selection to be made based not necessarily just on body type, but based on the workwear haori’s use case.
-One of the craftsman who supported our fieldwork wears Size 1 for incredibly detailed work, Size 2 for house calls and presentations, and Size 3 as a coat in day-to-day wear.
+One of the craftsman who supported our fieldwork wears Size 1 for incredibly detailed work, Size 2 for house calls and presentations, and Size 3 as an overcoat in day-to-day wear.